xiaoxiaoflood/firefox-scripts/README.md

 </details>
 <details>
   <summary>Extension Options Menu</summary>
   A single toolbar button to manage all your extensions.
 It opens a menu listing each extension.
-Left-click to open Options from the selected addon, right-click to enable/disable, Ctrl + right-click to uninstall.
+Left-click to open Options from the hovered addon, right-click to enable/disable, Ctrl + right-click to uninstall.
 Hover anywhere on the menu to see more.

-  I suggest to set `browser.urlbar.suggest.searches = false` or `browser.urlbar.matchBuckets = general:5` (general:5 means 5 normal suggestions before search suggestions, adjust as you wish).

   Screenshot: